 - be enrolled in a Columbian College graduate program to receive the tuition benefit, renewable for the normal duration of the degree.

-For 2020-2021 the Global Initiative Award is available to qualified students who are citizens of Bangladesh, Brazil, Colombia, Ghana, India, Indonesia, Kazakhstan, Mexico, Nepal, Nigeria, Pakistan, Turkey, and Vietnam.
-This list is currently under review for 2021-2022.
+For 2022-2023 the Global Leaders Award is available to qualified students who are citizens of Bangladesh, Brazil, Colombia, Ghana, Indonesia, Kazakhstan, Mexico, Nepal, Nigeria, Pakistan, Turkey, and Vietnam.

 Grad2Grad is a special opportunity for current GW undergraduate students to transition straight into graduate studies after completing their bachelor's degree.
 The program provides a 10 percent reduction in tuition to eligible graduating seniors.